The Real Cost of Full-Time RV Living

 You can save money and get back on the road faster if you can DIY your RV and vehicle repairs.
 Even if your insurance covers a repair, you can often save part of the payout by doing the work yourself.

 For example, a wind event broke our RV awning arm.
-It was covered by insurance, and we could save money on labor since we installed it ourselves.
+Insurance covered it, and we could save money on labor since we installed it ourselves.

 With another recent repair issue, the tow truck coolant was leaking.
-Ross was able to fix this with a little trial and error.
+We were able to fix this with a little trial and error.
 We could find the parts locally in stock and didn’t need to wait to get into a repair shop, allowing us to get back on the road quickly.

 Our Monthly RV Maintenance & Repair Costs

-Examples of Our Recent Repair Costs: $438 for an awning arm (paid by insurance), $156 for truck engine parts, $74 to replace the propane regulator, $64 for parts to repair RV steps, $32 for a new jack to change tires
+Examples of Our Repair Costs: $438 for an awning arm (paid by insurance), $288 for towing (paid by insurance), $156 for truck engine parts, $74 to replace the propane regulator, $64 for parts to repair RV steps, $32 for a new jack to change tires

 4. RV Insurance